PubuduJ/simple-orm-framework/README.md

 ### A simple object–relational mapping framework

-This is a simple framework that creates a relational database system and maps a given classes inside packages into database tables.
+This is a simple framework that creates a relational database system and maps given classes inside packages into database tables.

 #### The mapping of classes to database tables is as follows,